Feeding milk

 3 min read

-Feeding strategies should provide calves with enough energy for growth and play, ensuring they can mount a strong immune response, and also meet their behavioural needs.
+Feeding strategies should provide calves with enough energy for growth and play, ensuring they can mount a strong immune response, and also meet behavioural needs.

-Some farms in New Zealand opt to use automated calf rearing systems, which allow the calf to choose when and how often they feed.
+Some farms in New Zealand use automated calf rearing systems, which allow the calf to choose when and how often they feed.
 This mimics the natural feeding behaviour of a calf on a cow.
 Properly managed, automated systems have been found to reduce nutritional or non-infectious scours and the need for additional labour.

 Raw milk is a high-risk pathway for the spread of Mycoplasma Bovis (M. bovis) and certain other infectious diseases.
 Ensure any milk you sell or purchase is traceable by completing a feed declaration form.